domainmoney/dm-android-interview/README.md

 This is all there is to it, now it's up to you to add additional functionality to this app by completing the tasks listed in the [Issues tab](https://github.com/domainmoney/dm-android-interview/issues).

 For details and explanations regarding [project structure](https://github.com/domainmoney/dm-android-interview/wiki/Project-Structure) and [API specification](https://github.com/domainmoney/dm-android-interview/wiki/API-Specification), please refer to the [Wiki tab](https://github.com/domainmoney/dm-android-interview/wiki).
-You will also find links to helpful articles there.
+You will also find links to helpful articles there which will help you understand the architecture patterns used throught this app.

+## Submitting solution

+Clone or fork this repository and start working on the code in your local environment.
+Complete the issues and send us the finished code, preferably as a link to a GitHub repository.

+For bonus points keep your commits neatly organized and include issue #number in each commit message.
+E.x. `#1 crash fix`

 ## Screenshots